roger2727/Comic-Book-API/src/README.md

 //  IF COMIC ID MATCHED AND CORRECT USER
 {
   "message": "Comic book'BATMAN VOL2  deleted successfully" }
+// IF INCORRECT USER
+{
+    "error": "You are not authorized to perform this action" }
 //  COMIC BOOK ID NOT FOUND
 {